Cognite REST extractor

 Find the Cognite REST extractor and select Set up extractor.

 REST is a generic system for creating APIs over HTTP.
-It imposes few rules, so creating a generic REST extractor is difficult.
-The Cognite REST extractor is a tool for you to create a simple extractor for a REST API with some expected limitations:
+REST imposes few rules, and the Cognite REST extractor is a tool for you to create a simple extractor for a REST API with some expected limitations:

 -